 - Route B: International students require IELTS 6.0, with a score no lower than 5.0 in each individual component.

-If your current level of English is half a band or one band lower (with no element lower than 4.0), you may want to consider our Pre-Sessional English course.
+If your current level of English is half a band, one band, or one-and-a-half bands lower, with no element lower than 4.0, you may want to consider our Pre-Sessional English course.

 Students who are from a majority English speaking country may be exempt from the language requirements.

 Please note, the UK Visas and Immigration (UKVI) regulations require you to complete a UKVI-approved Secure English Language Test (SELT) prior to entry.